Larry Stein and Joe Masabni*

 Along with sage, rosemary, marjoram, and oregano, thyme should be considered a basic of every herb garden.

-Caring for vegetable plants
+How to care for vegetable plants

 Many people consider watering one of the most enjoyable jobs in the garden.
 However, many gardening problems—including diseases, bitter fruit, poor fertility, poor quality, sunscald, and poor yield—can be related to improper watering.